mittinatten/freesasa/README.md

 So far the algorithms by Lee & Richards and Shrake & Rupley have been implemented.
-Verification has been done by comparing the results of the two calculations and by visual inspection of the surfaces found by them.
+Verification has been done by comparing the results of the two calculations and by visual inspection of the surfaces found by them (and comparing with analytic results in the two-atom case).
 For high resolution versions of the algorithms, the calculations give identical results.

 The OONS atom-classification and radii are used by default (Ooi et al.
 PNAS 1987).
 Users can also provide their own atomic radii.